08. Debate

 Coordinators: Dr. Patrick DePaolo and Dr. Michael Bonchonsky

-The question: Should Microplastics in the environment (especially that intentionally released) be mitigated, restricted or banned in the US
+The question: Should chlorination of water and wastewater in municipal systems be mitigated, restricted or banned in the US?
+Consider the following:

 Part 1 – Conduct general literature research on the issue:

-Prepare a five-page essay with citations (Times New Roman font, double-spaced, 12 pt.).
-The essay must conclude with an advocacy position answering the question of whether Microplastics should be controlled in the environment.
+Prepare a five-page essay with citations (Times New Roman font, double-spaced, 12 pt.)
+The essay must conclude with an advocacy position answering the question of whether municipal systems should transition away from the use of chlorination.
 Students must also submit two questions, one for a Pro position opponent and one for a Con position opponent, to ask the opposing team on Event Day.

-Prepare oral presentations on each side of the debate (YES, Microplastics should be controlled and regulated in the environment, and NO, Microplastics should not be controlled and regulated in the environment).
+Prepare oral presentations on each side of the debate (YES, We should transition away from the use of chlorination in municipal water and NO, We should continue the safe use of chlorination in municipal systems.
 Students must be prepared to argue either side on Event Day.

 Optional: Prepare ONE slide for each side of the debate (YES, NO) that can be displayed during your oral presentation.

-REQUIRED: Submit your essay and the two questions for opposing sides (YES, NO) by APRIL 17 (before Event Day!) for the judges to review beforehand and prepare questions on.
+REQUIRED: Submit your essay and the two questions for opposing sides (YES, NO) by May 7th, 2026 (two weeks before Event Day!) for the judges to review beforehand and prepare questions on.

 The essay should address:

-What are the risks associated with microplastics in the environment?
+What are the risks associated with chlorination use in municipal systems as weighed against the use of alternatives?

-What are the commercial and economic consequences of a ban or strict regulations?
+What are the commercial and economic consequences of such a transition and what are the consequences to environmental health?

 Part 2 - Each team: